 You can be positive of one thing — you have asked an excellent question.
-People who test positive for tuberculosis (TB) have likely, at some point, breathed TB-causing bacteria into their lungs.
+People who test positive for tuberculosis (TB) have likely, at some point, been exposed to the TB-causing bacteria.
 In most cases, the body's immune system prevents the bacteria from causing sickness by building a wall around the bacteria.
 The bacteria may stay alive inside the body but are inactive.
 This is called TB infection or latent TB.
 People with TB infection don't have symptoms of TB and cannot spread the disease to others.

 If the body's immune system is unable to stop the bacteria from growing, the bacteria can cause disease.
 People with TB disease or active TB usually have one or more symptoms of TB and may be contagious.
 Symptoms of TB affecting the lungs, the most common site of infection, include:

 - a cough lasting three or more weeks

 - coughing up blood